TIMELINE: When Will Isaias Reach Maryland?

 - Midnight to 3 a.m.: Cloudy, rains and winds increase — the lower Eastern Shore will feel Isaias’ impacts first.

-- 3 a.m. to 10 a.m.: Wind-swept, heavy rains stay with us throughout the day with flash flooding possible.
+- 3 a.m. to dawn: Wind-swept, heavy rains stay with us throughout the day with flash flooding possible.

-- 10 a.m. to 4 p.m.: The worst of the storm is expected.
-Tropical downpours between 3 to 6 inches of rain possible in parts of the state.
-Tropical storm force winds possible with a storm surge of 1-3 inches.
+- Dawn to 3 p.m.: The worst of the storm is expected.
+Tropical downpours between three to six inches of rain are possible in parts of the state.
+Tropical-storm-force winds are possible with a storm surge of up to two feet above high tide.

-- 4 p.m. to 8 p.m.: Rain continues although strength will decrease.

-- 8 p.m. to midnight: Chance of showers and thunderstorms before midnight.
+- 3 p.m. and later: Rain will move out and the sun could peek out through the clouds as early as 4 p.m.

 TRACKING ISAIAS: